 Will an academic adviser help me to get better grades?

-An academic adviser is not there to teach or tutor you, but to provide general guidance and support.
 They will share their knowledge and experience about university and professional life, with tips about techniques or support services.
-This sort of advice can lead to better grades – there can be a relationship between feeling connected and getting support with academic performance – but academic advising is not related to subject or course content.
+This sort of advice can lead to better grades – students who feel connected are more likely to seek out support for academic performance – but academic advising is not related to subject or course content.

 I have never met with an academic outside of the classroom before – what if I feel nervous?